Dimillian/HyperYapper/README.md

 - Custom emojis

 ### BlueSky
-- 300 character posts
+- 300 character posts with automatic optimization
+- Image uploads with aspect ratio preservation
+- Real-time mention autocomplete with account search
 - AT Protocol OAuth 2.0 authentication with DPoP and PKCE
 - Decentralized features with handle-based identity
 - Custom feeds and federated timeline
-- OAuth client metadata for seamless authorization

 ## 🎨 Design Philosophy